 Our trusted brands, digitally enabled multi-channel distribution, and efficient and agile infrastructure enable us to meet the growing health and wealth needs of people and their communities.

 We are enhancing our digital tools and capabilities (such as Pulse) to make it easier for customers to interact and stay with us.

-In parallel to Pulse, we use a multi-channel distribution model with over 540,000 licenced tied agents and access to over 26,000 bank branches.
+In parallel to Pulse, we use a multi-channel distribution model with over and access to over

+540,000 licenced tied agents

+26,000 bank branches.

 We are equipping our people and our advice channels with new skills, so that we have a much more inclusive approach to the markets that we serve.

 Customers are at the centre of our business.
-We have a Group Code of Business Conduct (see Good governance and responsible business practices section on page 117) that sets out how we do business.
+We have a Group Code of Business Conduct (see Good governance and responsible business practices section on page 55) that sets out how we do business.
 Within this, the Group has set out five Customer Conduct Standards within the Customer Conduct Risk Policy, each with its own key control processes and activities:

-1. Provide and promote high standards of customer service
+1. Provide and promote high

 We measure customer service in a number of different ways to ensure we are delivering for our customers, including complaints, persistency and policy cancellations.
-On an annual basis we use a third party to conduct a customer satisfaction survey in each of our businesses, measuring both net promoter score and overall customer satisfaction.
-While cultural differences may not allow a meaningful Group-wide aggregation on the current methodologies, we are seeking to develop a more consistent methodology during 2022, which includes in-depth insights to determine which part of the customer journey has the most impact on their advocacy, and to better understand customers' sentiments from their verbatim comments.
+On an annual basis we use a third party to conduct a customer satisfaction satisfaction.
+While cultural differences may not more consistent methodology during 2022, which includes in-depth insights to determine which part of the customer journey has the most impact on their advocacy, and to better understand customers' sentiments from their verbatim comments.